The Guernsey Green Fund

 - Route 2: a declaration from a licensee that the fund meets the green criteria.
 A copy will be provided to the Commission in the form of a signed document from the designated administrator.

 The purpose of certification is to provide certainty to investors that the Guernsey Green Fund is invested in accordance with the recognised green standards.
-Examples of parties who might be acceptable third party certifiers would be qualified audit firms or rating agencies.
 The third party certifier must be independent of the governing body of the fund.

 The Guernsey Green Fund logo must only be used in connection with a fund designated by the Commission as a Guernsey Green Fund and in a manner and form that is not misleading to potential investors.